 You might enjoy using rhubarb in pies and other foods.
 Most of us never think about trying to make insecticide from rhubarb leaves.
 I know I didn’t.

-We know the stems and stalks of Rhubarb are perfectly edible, on the other hand the leaves are not.
+We know the Rhubarb stalks and stems are perfectly edible.
+On the other hand, the leaves are not.

 If you grow a garden, you can use the leaves of the rhubarb plant to act as a natural insecticide.
 Here’s a short guide that will help you create this helpful concoction.

-Why Do Rhubarb Leaves Work To Repel Insects?
+Why Do Rhubarb Leaves Work To Repel Insects and Pests?

-If aphids or other insects attack your plants, the acid in the rhubarb leaves should work to suffocate and otherwise disturb them.
+If plant lice (aphids) or other insect pests attack your plants, the acid in the rhubarb leaves should work to suffocate and otherwise disturb them.
 Over time you won’t need to worry about the bugs.

 Rhubarb Leaf Insecticide Recipe

 Cut the stems off the leaves to use in cooking or other activities, and keep the leaves for your insecticide.

 Once you’ve your rhubarb leaves, you’ll need to boil them in water.
 Try to keep a 1:3 ratio between the leaves and water.

 For instance, if you’ve got a cup of rhubarb leaves, use three cups of water.
 Boil the leaves in a pot for about half an hour, and allow to cool.